 - a.
 Estimated Budget: \$50,000 (FY24) - b.
-Partners and their roles: Suffolk County (Lead Partner), PEP (Lead Partner), USGS (Partner) - C. Description and Objectives: In FY22 the PEP Technical Advisory Committee voted to change the methodology used for the annual SAV monitoring program.
+Partners and their roles: Suffolk County (Lead Partner), PEP (Lead Partner) - C. Description and Objectives: In FY22 the PEP Technical Advisory Committee voted to change the methodology used for the annual SAV monitoring program.
 In FY23, PEP resources were scheduled for use to carry out an aerial survey.
 Due to wildfires, this was not carried out.
-Aerial imagery was complete in Summer 2024 and groundtruthing complete in October 2024, however, final orthoimagery is not yet complete.
+Aerial imagery was complete in Summer 2024 and groundtruthing complete in October 2024 Final orthoimagery is not yet complete.
 In Spring 2025 PEP will subaward funds to carry out annual monitoring using the new and TAC approved method and after QAPP approval.
 Monitoring of seagrass survival and bed expansion at thirteen eelgrass beds located throughout the estuary has been carried out for almost two decades.
-Nine sites were monitored annually, and four additional sites were monitored biennially.
+Nine sites were monitored annually and four additional sites were monitored biennially.
 Long-term measurements of seagrass extent and deep edge location, eelgrass shoot density, measurements of light, temperature, macroalgae cover and sediment conditions were done at these sites.
-These funds will move forward with a new more robust method for more informed management decisions. - d.
+These funds will move forward a new more robust method for more informed management decisions. - d.
 Outputs and Deliverables: Annual assessments of SAV beds to inform management decisions. - e.
 Estimated Milestones: Annual report - f.
-Long Term Outcomes: An extensive and accurate record of eelgrass beds on a micro scale to allow for successful management decisions and assessment of clean water

-- g.
-Clean Water Act Core Programs: Identifying Polluted Waters, Developing Plans to Restore Waters, Long Term datasets as prescribed under CWA section 320(j) - h.
+Long Term Outcomes: An extensive and accurate record of eelgrass beds on a micro scale to allow for successful management decisions and assessment of clean water - g.
+Clean Water Act Core Programs: Identifying Polluted Waters, Developing Plans to Restore Them - h.
 External Constraints: The delay in the completion of the aerial imagery has delayed the finalization of the new method and QAPP for SAV annual monitoring.